 A peek at your accommodation

 Upgrade your accommodation

-If you choose to upgrade your accommodation, in Ollantaytambo you’ll stay in a cosy central hotel with a pretty flower-filled garden.
+If you choose to upgrade your accommodation, your hotel in Ollantaytambo is located in the heart of the village and a short walk away from the train station.
 In Aguas Calientes there aren’t as many options but we’ve found a cosy hotel with comfortable rooms, private bathrooms and breakfast included.

 Prices from: £ 538 - per person - Standard & In Style accommodation